 And so, whether you have zero, little, or some knowledge of working with the LGBTQ+ community, you’re in the right place for whatever stage you’re at.
-I’ll share with you some of my most important tips and the knowledge that I’ve learned along the way — much of which stems from my own personal experiences of being a part of, and working with, the LGBTQ+ community.
+I’ll share with you some of my most important tips that I’ve learned along the way — much of which stems from my own personal experiences of being a part of, and working with, the LGBTQ+ community.

 The LGBTQ+ community is comprised of a diverse range of folks with varying sexual orientations, gender identities, and gender expressions.
 Because I believe this understanding is the foundation to a beautiful relationship with your couples, we’ll start here.